Consistent order estimation and minimal penalties: Strongly consistent order estimation

 \subsection{Consistency and minimal penalties}

 In this section we consider the general setting introduced in section \ref{sec:setting}.
-We now suppose, however, that the true model order $q^\star$ (as well as the true density $f^\star$) is not known, so that we must aim to estimate $q^\star$ from an observation sequence $(X_k)_{k\ge 1}$.
-To this end, define the \emph{penalized likelihood order estimator} as
+We now suppose, however, that the true model order $q^\star$ (as well as the true density $f^\star$) is not known, so that we must estimate $q^\star$ from an observation sequence $(X_k)_{k\ge 1}$.
+To this end, define the \emph{penalized likelihood order estimator}

 where $\pen(n,q)$ is a penalty function.
 Our goal is to show that the penalized likelihood order estimator is strongly consistent, that is, $\hat q_n\to q^\star$ as $n\to\infty$ $\mathbf{P}^\star$-a.s., for a suitable choice of the penalty (that does not depend on $q^\star$ or $f^\star$).
 Let us emphasize that the maximum in the definition of $\hat q_n$ is taken over \emph{all} model orders $q\ge 1$, that is, we do not assume that an a priori upper bound on the order is available, in contrast to most previous work on this topic.
-We obtain the following general result.